wrigh4d/family-book-club/README.md

 ## Deploy to GitHub Pages

-1. Create a GitHub repo named `family-book-club`.
+Repo name `family-book-club` matches `VITE_BASE` in `.github/workflows/deploy.yml`.

-2. Push this folder to `main`.
+1. Push `main` to GitHub.
-3. GitHub → **Settings** → **Pages** → **Source: GitHub Actions**.
+2. **Settings → Pages → Source: GitHub Actions**.
-4. After the workflow runs, the site is at `https://<you>.github.io/family-book-club/`.
+3. After the workflow succeeds: `https://<you>.github.io/family-book-club/`.

-If the repo name is not `family-book-club`, change `VITE_BASE` in `.github/workflows/deploy.yml`.

 ## Stack

-Vite, React, TypeScript, Tailwind, Firebase Auth (anonymous) + Firestore, Open Library search.
+Vite, React, TypeScript, Tailwind, Firebase Auth (anonymous) + Firestore, Open Library.

-## Suggestion scoring

-For each nominated book:

-1. How many people voted that **genre this round**
-2. How the group **rated past books** in that genre (boosts or penalizes, never bans)
-3. Minus a small amount per **already-read** flag

-Highest score is the suggestion.
-The rest is the shortlist.
-Locking a round freezes that pick so presenting mode does not jump mid-meeting.
+## Recs (at Present, not between meetings)

+- **Genre rec:** popular Open Library title in the genre the group voted for this cycle.
+- **Ratings rec:** after books have been rated, lean into well-rated tags and shy away from poorly rated ones.
+- Exclude: current book, history, shortlist, and previously shown recs that were not shortlisted (including close title matches).
+- Empty recs are not rendered.